ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose R-ALA vs Racemic ALA?

-Choose Racemic ALA if: your healthcare provider has recommended it for a specific therapeutic goal, or you require a specialist form not covered by the T1 preferred option.
+Choose Racemic ALA if: your healthcare provider has recommended it for a specific therapeutic goal, or you require a specialist form not covered by the top-ranked preferred option.

 Speak with your healthcare provider for personalized guidance.
 The best Alpha-Lipoic Acid form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.